TheNathanSpace/SpotifyRewind/README.md

+# Spotify Rewind

+Spotify Wrapped was good, but I felt like I lacked the *real* data.
+I saw so many places where it fell short, and a lot of them were specific to my habits, so I felt I could make a better summary of the year by analyzing the data myself.

 ### Instructions

 You can request to download your Spotify data from your account's [privacy page](https://www.spotify.com/ca-en/account/privacy/).
 Once you get the download link, it'll download it as the file `my_spotify_data.zip`.
 Extract `my_spotify_data.zip`, and you should have a folder named `my_spotify_data/MyData`, then a bunch of `.json` files.